 - c.
 Execute your first test

 To start with Appium we should understand with pre-requisites required for setup.
 Create a project in Android Studio and follow the basic tricks one after another.
-We need to add the jar files to our android project.
-You could find the folder named as libs inside folder named as app.
+We need to add the jar files to our Android project.
+You could find the folder named as libs inside the folder named as the app.
 We need to paste all jar file except selenium standalone server.
 Let me tell you the jars you need to add apart from selenium jar files.
-These jar files are easily available over internet.
+These jar files are easily available over the internet.

 For TestNG – testng-6.14.2.jar

-Just follow the three step process defined in below image to add external library files to your project in android studio.
+Just follow the three-step process defined in below image to add external library files to your project in android studio.

 We need to perform a bit changes in build.gradle file.
 Junit is configured as default by android studio.
-We need to configure testing by committing few changes in build.gradle file.
+We need to configure testing by committing a few changes in build.gradle file.